1 California Temporary Emergency Transit Lanes

 Cross-section showing street configuration of California Street between Presidio Avenue and Steiner Street, with the travel lane nearest to the curb converted to a 24/7 transit lane on each side of the street.
 Parking is retained.

-Based on outreach to the community and the feedback we received, the original proposal for Sacramento and Clay streets was revised to the following:
+Based on outreach to the community and the feedback we received, the original proposals were revised to the following:

 On Clay Street